metabase/metabase/docs/permissions/data-sandboxes-draft.md

 Data sandboxes let you give granular permissions to rows and columns for different groups of people.

+Say you have people who you want to be able to log into your Metabase, but who should only be able to view data that pertains to them.
+For example, you might have some customers who want to view your Orders table, but you only want them to see their orders.
+Sandboxes let you give people a way to self-serve their own analytics, without ever seeing any results that don't pertain to them.

+The way data sandboxes work is that you pick a table that you want to sandbox for people in a certain group.
+Then you customize how you want to "filter" that table for those users.
+For sandboxes to work, you’ll first need to add attributes to your people's accounts–manually or via SSO–so that Metabase will know how to filter data just for them.

+## Types of data sandboxes

 You can think of a data sandbox as a permissions "container" that includes:

 - The edited version of a table in your database (for example, with some rows or columns removed).
-- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.\*
+- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.

-You can define one data sandbox (that is, one permission set) for each table and group pairing in your Metabase.
+You can define one data sandbox (that is, one permission set) for each table and group pair in your Metabase.
+There are two basic types of sandboxes:

-\* SQL questions cannot be sandboxed.
-See [Preventing data sandboxing permissions conflicts](#preventing-data-sandboxing-permissions-conflicts).

-## Types of data sandboxes

-For each group and table pairing, you can choose between:

-- A [row-limiting data sandbox](#row-limiting-data-sandboxes), to hide rows from a table based on a user attribute.
+- A [row-restricting sandbox](#row-restricting-sandboxes) will display a filtered table in place of your original table.
-- An [advanced data sandbox](#advanced-data-sandboxes), to display a custom query result in place of a table (the attribute-based filter is optional).
+- An [advanced sandbox](#advanced-sandboxes) will display a custom query result in place of your original table.

-### Row-limiting data sandboxes
+### Row-restricting sandboxes

-A row-limiting sandbox displays the result of a filtered table.
-Groups assigned to a row-limiting sandbox will see a version of the table with some `Filter = Value` applied, instead of the original table.
+A row-restricting sandbox displays the result of a filtered table based on a [user attribute](../people-and-groups/managing.md#adding-user-attributes).
+Groups assigned to a row-restricting sandbox will see a version of the table with some `Filter = User Attribute` applied, instead of the original table.

-For example, you can create a row-limiting sandbox to filter the Accounts table so that one person sees the rows where `Plan = Basic`, and another person only sees the rows where `Plan = Premium`.
+For example, you can create a row-restricting sandbox to filter the Accounts table so that a person with the attribute "Basic" will see the rows where `Plan = Basic`, and a person with the attribute "Premium" will only sees the rows where `Plan = Premium`.

-The data sandbox will dynamically set the filter value to "Basic" or "Premium" to hide different rows for each person based on their [user attributes](../people-and-groups/managing.md#adding-user-attributes).

 ### Advanced data sandboxes

 An advanced sandbox displays the results of a saved question in place of a table, anywhere that the table is used in Metabase.
 This type of sandbox must be used if you want to **restrict the columns** in a table.

 Say you create a saved question called "Sandboxed Accounts" that excludes the Email column from the Accounts table.
-An advanced sandbox can be used to display the "Sandboxed Accounts" result instead of the original Accounts table, everywhere that Accounts is used in Metabase.\*
+An advanced sandbox can be used to display the "Sandboxed Accounts" result instead of the original Accounts table, everywhere that Accounts is used in Metabase.

 Advanced sandboxes can also be set up to display custom datasets with joined data, filters, custom columns, aggregations, and so on.

-\* SQL questions cannot be sandboxed.
-See [Preventing data sandboxing permissions conflicts](#preventing-data-sandboxing-permissions-conflicts).
+## Limitations

+Groups that need native query permissions (access to the SQL editor) cannot be added to a sandbox.

+The results of saved SQL questions will always use original, non-sandboxed tables.
+You'll have to use collection permissions to prevent sandboxed groups from viewing that data.
+See [Permissions conflicts: saved SQL questions](#saved-sql-questions).

+Data sandboxing is unavailable for non-SQL databases such as Google Analytics, Apache Druid, or MongoDB.

-## Prerequisites for row-limiting data sandboxes
+## Prerequisites for row-restricting data sandboxes

-- A [group](../people-and-groups/managing.md#groups) of people to be added to the row-limiting data sandbox.
+- A [group](../people-and-groups/managing.md#groups) of people to be added to the row-restricting data sandbox.
 - [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) for each person in the group.

-In a row-limiting data sandbox, a filtered table will be displayed in place of an original table to a specific group.
-The user attributes from a group are used to set that filter.
+A row sandbox displays a filtered table in place of an original table to a specific group.
+The user attributes from the group will set the filter.

-When adding a user attribute for sandboxing, make sure that the **value** of the user attribute is an exact, case-sensitive match for the values in the column used to filter the table.
+When adding a new user attribute for sandboxing, make sure that the **value** of the user attribute is an exact, case-sensitive match for the values in the column used to filter the Accounts table.

+For example, if you're creating a row-restricting sandbox that only includes rows where `Plan = Basic`, make sure that you enter "Basic" as the value for a user attribute.
+If you set the user attribute to lowercase "basic" (which doesn't exist), the sandboxed Accounts table will appear empty.

-## Creating a row-limiting data sandbox
+## Creating a row-restricting data sandbox

-> Make sure to do the [prerequisites](#prerequisites-for-row-limiting-data-sandboxes) first.
+> Make sure to do the [prerequisites](#prerequisites-for-row-restricting-data-sandboxes) first.

 1. Go to **Admin settings** > **Permissions**.
 2. Select the database and table that you want to sandbox.
 3. Find the group that you want to put in the sandbox.
-4. Disable **Native query editing** for the group.
-5. Click on the dropdown under **Data access** for that group.
+4. Click on the dropdown under **Data access** for that group.
-6. Select "Sandboxed".
+5. Select "Sandboxed".
-7. Click the dropdown under **Column** and enter the filter name for your table.
+6. Click the dropdown under **Column** and enter the filter name for your table.
-8. Click the dropdown under **User attribute** and enter the user attribute **key**.
+7. Click the dropdown under **User attribute** and enter the user attribute **key**.
-9. Go to **Collections** and set the permissions to **View** for any collections containing SQL questions that use the sandboxed data.
+8. Go to **Collections** and set the permissions to **View** for any collections containing SQL questions that use the sandboxed data.

 For a tutorial, check out [Data sandboxing: setting row-level permissions](https://www.metabase.com/learn/permissions/data-sandboxing-row-permissions).

 ## Prerequisites for advanced data sandboxes

 - A [group](../people-and-groups/managing.md#groups) of people to be added to the advanced data sandbox.
-- A private [collection](../exploration-and-organization/collections.md) (with [collection permissions](../permissions/collections.md) set to **No access**) for storing your saved sandboxing questions.
+- An admin-only [collection](../exploration-and-organization/collections.md) (with [collection permissions](../permissions/collections.md) set to **No access**) for storing your saved sandboxing questions.
-- A [saved question](../people-and-groups/) with the rows and columns to be displayed to the people in the advanced sandbox, and stored in the private collection.
+- A [saved SQL question](../people-and-groups/) with the rows and columns to be displayed to the people in the advanced sandbox, and stored in the admin-only collection.
 - Optional: [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) for each of the people in the group.

 In an advanced data sandbox, a saved question will be displayed in place of an original table to a particular group.
-We recommend using saved SQL questions for the best control over the rows and columns to be included in the sandbox.
+Use a saved SQL question to define the exact rows and columns to be included in the sandbox.

 To display different filtered versions of the saved question for each person in an advanced data sandbox, set up [user attributes](../people-and-groups/managing.md#adding-user-attributes) as well.